 No facility use fees will be charged by the REC for this project.

 Science teacher stipends will be requested each year to support middle school teachers participate in research and outreach activities.
 In year 1, a $5,000 teacher stipend will cover the costs of the 8th grade science teacher to participate in fieldwork and research activities as well as co-develop the summer camp curriculum with PI Tranmer.
-The stipend accounts for 5 full weeks of work at $25/hr.
+The stipend accounts for 5 full weeks of living support at $25/hr.
 In year 2, a similar stipend of $5,000 for the 8th grade science teacher to participate in the lab experiments in S. Korea and help run the summer science camp.
 An additional stipend of $625 for a teacher assistant ($25/hr) to help run the science camp for a total of 25 hours.
 Combined costs for year 2 are $5,625.
 In year 3, a $5,000 stipend for the 8th grade science teacher to help run the summer science camp as well as synthesize the project research findings and summer camp educational materials into a curriculum for two week class module on aquatic ecology.
 An additional stipend of $625 for a teacher assistant ($25/hr) to help run the science camp for a total of 25 hours.
 Combined costs for year 3 are $5,625.

 Graduate tuition/fees for the PhD student are $12,981 in year one, $14,279 in year two, and $15,707 in year three.
 There is an expected 10% increase each year for tuition/fees.
 These costs include AY tuition, 1 summer research credit, and student health insurance each year.
-No F&A is charged on these fees.
+No F&A is charged on GRA tuition and fees.

 Total Direct Costs (A through G)